Fly-Mix/flr-cli/README.md

      > The `flr monitor` command launches a monitoring service that continuously monitors asset changes for your project.
      >
-     > If there are any changes, it will automatically execute `flr generate` command which will perform a asset scan, then automatically specify scanned assets in `pubspec.yaml`, and generate the `R.dart` file.
+     > The monitoring service monitors the asset directories configured in `Flrfile.yaml`, and if it detects any asset changes, it will automatically execute `flr generate` command which will perform a assets scan for the asset directories configured in `Flrfile.yaml`, then automatically specifies scanned assets in `pubspec.yaml`, and generates `R.dart` file.
      >
      > You can terminate this monitoring service by manually pressing `Ctrl-C`.